-If the Blood Bank becomes aware that a patient has SCD or thalassemia then a patient history should be obtained.
+If the Blood Bank becomes aware that a patient has SCD or thalassemia then a recent patient history should be obtained.
 The reasons for obtaining this history include the following:

-1. to help determine whether the patient is historically alloimmunized, as there is the potential that the antibody levels may drop below detectable levels.
+- 1. To help determine whether the patient is historically alloimmunized, as there is the potential that the antibody levels may drop below detectable levels. - 2.
+The history may also reveal whether the patient has been transfused in the last 90 days.

-- 2. the history may also reveal whether the patient has been transfused in the last 90 days. - contact with American Red Cross (ARC) and Versiti Reference Laboratories should occur to determine if either of these laboratories has any previous history or complete phenotype on file for the patient.
+3. Contact with American Red Cross (ARC) and Versiti Reference Laboratories should occur to determine if either of these laboratories has any previous history or complete phenotype on file for the patient if not already available in the hospital or Blood Bank computer records.